Lever House

-Lever House is a 307 ft office building at 390 Park Avenue in the Midtown Manhattan neighborhood of New York City.
-The building was designed in the International Style by Gordon Bunshaft and Natalie de Blois of Skidmore, Owings & Merrill (SOM) as the headquarters of soap company Lever Brothers, a subsidiary of Unilever.
-Constructed from 1950 to 1952, it was the second skyscraper in New York City with a glass curtain wall, after the United Nations Secretariat Building.
+Lever House is a 307 ft office building at 390 Park Avenue in the Midtown East neighborhood of Manhattan in New York City.
+Constructed from 1950 to 1952, the building was designed by Gordon Bunshaft and Natalie de Blois of Skidmore, Owings & Merrill (SOM) in the International Style, a 20th-century modern architectural style.
+It was originally the headquarters of soap company Lever Brothers, a subsidiary of Unilever.
+Lever House was the second high-rise in New York City with a glass curtain wall, after the United Nations Secretariat Building.